secureblue/secureblue.github.io/content/INSTALL.md

 ### Set hardened kargs
 {: #kargs}

-{% include alert.html type='info' content='Learn about the hardening applied by the kargs set by the command below [here](/articles/kargs).' %}
+{% include alert.html type='note' content='Learn about the hardening applied by the kargs set by the command below [here](/articles/kargs).' %}

 ```
 ujust set-kargs-hardening